BARBED-BEARD

 BARBED-BEARD BLOONDERVOOSEER (2024)

 Ornery is a very good word to describe the Barbed-Beard.
-In constant irritation both mentally and physically - they use this to bolster their efforts against the warring nations that seek to harvest the final bastions of nature they possess in the Blackfinger Hills.
-I created this piece initially with SketchBook Pro, and I recorded it with OBS Studio and KDen Live.
-Words cannot explain how much I enjoy ProCreate now.
-Culturally, I also based the Barbed-Beards off of the Boers and Afrikaners.
+Their wiry beards wrapping in labyrinthian patterns and seeing their world on the brink of destruction, they are in constant irritation both mentally and physically - they use this to bolster their efforts against the warring nations that seek to harvest the final bastions of nature they possess in the Blackfinger Hills.

 BARBED-BEARD JUGGERNAUT (2025)